 But what if they need equipment to do their program?

 Well then the insurance company has a choice to make: Pay for the use of MY equipment or pay for the patient to have access to the necessary equipment elsewhere.
 Maybe this is reimbursing the patient for a physioball and a couple dumbbells.
 Maybe this is paying for a membership at a gym.
-Maybe this is paying my PT clinic for access to their equipment without direct supervision, if I decided to offer that.
+Maybe this is paying my PT clinic for access to my equipment without direct supervision, if I decided to offer that.
 The point here is that this is a separate question from the skilled interface of the PT.

 This looks different